 - Acidic soil

-Because they are understory trees in the wild, Katsura trees can be grown in partial shade.
+Because they are understory trees (tree that grow under the canopies of larger, taller trees) in the wild, Katsuras can be grown in partial shade.
 In fact, in the more southerly areas of their range, giving them a bit of shade can keep their leaves from becoming scorched in summer.
 In the North, though, give them full sun, because they achieve better fall-foliage color under these conditions.

-Fertilize with a balanced fertilizer, being sure to soak the ground well afterward to ensure that it goes down to the roots.
+Fertilize katsura trees with a balanced fertilizer. being sure to soak the ground well afterward to ensure that the fertilizer goes down to the roots.

 Pruning Katsura Trees